 Dalton believes strongly that diversity leads to better decision-making, both in the management of our client portfolios and in the management of our business.
 We also believe that diversity should be considered in multiple dimensions: age, gender, sexuality, race, ethnicity, socio-economic background, education, work experience, religious views and more.
-Dalton has a highly diverse workforce, with 17 nationalities represented and 17 languages spoken.
+Dalton has a highly diverse workforce, with 17 nationalities represented and 19 languages spoken.
 The composition of the firm's senior executives (including minority and female representation in the Chairman, CEO, CCO and CFO/COO roles) also reflects our commitment to diversity.
 However, we are conscious that we can always do more and are focused on sourcing diverse talent and challenging our internal biases.

-Dalton's Management Committee monitors the ethnic and gender composition of its staff using voluntary and anonymous surveys.
-It also takes steps to source diverse candidates for roles by taking steps such as considering broader educational and professional qualifications, using blind CVs, offering job flexibility and leaving job openings open for longer (hopefully leading to higher participation by under-represented groups).
+Dalton's Management Committee monitors the ethnic and gender composition of its staff using voluntary and anonymous surveys, as well as a voluntary (but not anonymous) survey for partners of the firm.
+It also takes steps to source diverse candidates for roles by taking steps such as considering broader educational and professional qualifications, using blind resumes, offering job flexibility and leaving job openings open for longer (hopefully leading to higher participation by under-represented groups).